imnmo/myNotes/git.md

 To rename files or directories the following steps needs to be followed:

-* git mv oldfolder/oldfile newfolder/newfile
+* git mv or mv oldfolder/oldfile newfolder/newfile
-* git add newfolder
+	* try to always us mv ## since git mv tries to append the stuff

+## Deleting any recurcive folder
 * git rm -r oldfolder
 * git commit
 * git push review